Skip to content

 Details

 null_model() defines a simple, non-informative model.
 It doesn't have any main arguments.
-This function can fit classification and regression models.
+This function can fit classification, regression, and quantile regression models.

-null_model() emulates other model building functions, but returns the simplest model possible given a training set: a single mean for numeric outcomes and the most prevalent class for factor outcomes.
+null_model() emulates other model building functions, but returns the simplest model possible given a training set: a single mean or set of quantiles for numeric outcomes and the most prevalent class for factor outcomes.
 When class probabilities are requested, the percentage of the training set samples with the most prevalent class is returned.

 Engine Details